• Skip to primary navigation

 • Bake.
 Pour the batter into the prepared pan.
 Use a small flat-bottomed spatula to smooth the top, and place in the preheated 375°F oven.
 Bake until the batter is set, and a thin crust has formed on the top surface, about 35 minutes.
 You can stick a wooden skewer in the center to see if it's done -- when it is, it should come out fairly clean.

 • Cool, slice and serve.
-Remove the brownies from the oven and let them cool for at least 3 hours.
+Remove the brownies from the oven and let them cool for at least 2 hours.
 Ideally they should be refrigerated overnight for easier slicing.
 Cut the brownies into 48 evenly-sized pieces.
-Serve!
+(You can of course cut them into less squares and have bigger brownies.)

 Keywords special diet brownies, gluten-free desserts